Joensja/LiveScope/README.md

 - Arduino Uno/Nano or compatible
 - L298N or L298P motor driver
-- HMC5883L magnetometer (I2C)
+- HMC5883L magnetometer (I2C) (Optional)
 - HC-05 Bluetooth module (optional)
-- POS switch or Hall sensor
+- POS switch or Hall sensor (One of the two)
-- 2x push buttons + optional pedal button
+- Pedal where you can activate both buttons at the same time or an optinal button(pedalbutton)
 - Buzzer (audio feedback)

 ---